 An engaging overview of how to improve the speed of getting new products to market from a packaging perspective.
-A review of how new products and packaging should be designed for ease of manufacturing, sustainability, functionality, and distribution especially addressing the growth of e-commerce.
-Collaboration and design to meet both product and marketing goals as well as ensuring design, manufacturing, and fulfillment as well as consumer and user requirements.
+A review of how new products and packaging should be designed for ease of manufacturing, sustainability, functionality and distribution especially addressing the growth of e-commerce.
+Collaboration and design to meet both product and marketing goals as well as ensuring design addresses manufacturing and fulfilment as well as consumer and user requirements.

 - New products are more successful when designed for and addressing more than one key market and industry trend

 - Sustainability must be built in to all new product and packaging developments

 - Collaboration with all involved partners is key from the start; manufacturing, packaging, co-suppliers, OEMs, product design, marketing and procurement to name several

 Hi, this is Sal Pellingra, VP of Global Application and Innovation Development for ProAmpac.
 Today, I’ll be talking about successful product launches, and ways that we can shorten that launch and have higher success rate.

 First, we’ll dig into innovation and product launch.
 If we look at innovation, it’s something fresh, that’s something new, original, maybe something improved, that creates value.
 For product launches, we need to ensure that we’re creating that value, and we need to use processes that bring that value forward.
 A lot of times, we talked about bringing that value forward, meaning speed to market, so getting products to market faster.
 The importance of planning and speed to market, it’s really bringing revenue forward, it’s not tying up resources.
 The key to that is speed does not equal shortcuts.
 This is fairly humorous.
 When you think about the road to success, there are no shortcuts.
 This fellow probably should have taken a different route.
 That’s what we want to avoid.
 We want to make sure that we’re using processes that we avoid pitfalls, and that we avoid mistakes.